Tricia Fox, Volpa

 “Annie kept saying to me that the skills that had made me successful this far, were not the same skills that would help take me to the next level.
 In some cases, that has meant changing my approach completely.
 I’m clearer what is expected of me now, and my team are clearer as a result.
 The business expanded last year, beating its sales targets, and is on course for double digit growth this year too.
 We made it to the final of the CIPR Scotland Awards for Most Outstanding Small Consultancy – a tremendous achievement as a team, and were even recognized at our local Chamber of Commerce Awards as a finalist in their Business Growth category.
 I genuinely feel I couldn’t have achieved all we have if I hadn’t surrendered myself to Tickety Boo’s leadership development processes.
 The skills and knowledge Annie has introduced me to have really proved invaluable.
 It’s like having your own wee Genie.”

-Two of Volpa’s senior team members are now about to embark on a similar programme of coaching in 2016.
+Two of Volpa’s senior team members are now about to embark on a similar programme of coaching.

-Tricia Fox worked with Tickety Boo Training on their Coaching for Development programme, a structured series of coaching sessions designed to enhance entrepreneurial performance.
+Tricia Fox worked with Tickety Boo Coaching on their Coaching for Development programme, a structured series of coaching sessions designed to enhance entrepreneurial performance.